PedroGaya/hellblazers/content/gm-rules/combat.md

 **Vulnerabilities**: Exploiting a vulnerability can lower thorns, drop 1 before rolling a pool, or even bypass the need for a roll.
 In some cases, finding a vulnerability is required to attack at all.

 **Ranged vs. Melee**: Precise ranged attacks demand focus, which is tough with nearby threats.
 Inflict +1t to these rolls when under immediate danger.

+#### Morale

+Most enemies are not willing to die or make great sacrifices in a fight.
+Before combat starts, when enemy numbers are reduced by half, or when the fight is close to over, the GM may decide to have enemies give up due to morale.

 #### Initiative